ItalyPaleAle/francis/docs/content/workflows/compensation.md

 | `workflow.ContinueUnwinding` *(default)* | Record the failure and keep unwinding the remaining steps.
 The instance terminates as `failed` with `compensation: partial`. |
 | `workflow.AbortUnwinding` | Stop at the step that failed.
 The instance terminates as `failed` with `compensation: failed`, and `GetStatus` names exactly which steps were not unwound. |

-`ContinueUnwinding` is the default, because stopping at the first problem usually strands **more** state than carrying on.
-Either way the outcome is explicit in the status, which is what to alert on.
+`ContinueUnwinding` is the default, because stopping at the first problem usually leaves more incomplete work than carrying on.

 ```go
 status, err := svc.GetStatus(ctx, id)